LukeR97/Discord_guild_updates_bot/README.md

 [[{"name": "test1", "class": 5}], [{"name": "test2", "class": 9}], [{"name": "test3", "class": 8}], [{"name": "test4", "class": 2}], [{"name": "test5", "class": 8}]]
 ```

-# Using the Bot
+# Using the Bot Locally

 If you want, you can simply just run the bot whenever you please by triggering main.py, but the deployment I originally decided to go for was to create a simple **.bat** script to trigger the code when Discord is opened.
 Now I have the bot running in the cloud and this is not necessary with nohup, but you can copy the below and edit where your main.py is running from and where Discord.exe is opened from.
+You should only need to grab the files under discord_guild_updates_bot/main.py , vars.py and requirements.txt

 ```
 @echo off